bparanj/crystal/electronics/zettel/passive-component.md

    A resistor limits the flow of electrical current and dissipates energy as heat.
 It follows Ohm's Law: $V = IR$, where $V$ is the voltage across the resistor, $I$ is the current through the resistor, and $R$ is the resistance in ohms.

-   Imagine water flowing through a narrow pipe.
-The narrower the pipe (higher resistance), the more it restricts the water flow (current).

    In a simple circuit with a 10V battery and a 5Ω resistor, the current is $I = \frac{V}{R} = \frac{10}{5} = 2A$.

 3. How does a capacitor store energy?